 Welcome back to this step-by-step demonstration of the layering method using colored pencils.
+This week is part 2 in the How to Draw a Dog in Colored Pencil series.
 If you missed the first step, you can read it here.

 I’m using Strathmore Artagain Art Paper in Flannel Gray for this 12×16 drawing.
 Unless otherwise noted, the pencils I’m using are Prismacolor Premier Pencils.